 Halpern’s book helped build a wave of research on clinical empathy.

 Halpern’s longstanding focus has been on clinical empathy.
 In addition to From Detached Concern to Empathy: Humanizing Medical Practice, she is completing a book on the role of self-empathy in living well in the wake of illness and disability.
-She is also beginning work with veterans on their emotional experiences on returning to their families after war.
+She has worked with veterans on their emotional experiences on returning to their families after war.

 Jodi Halpern.
 M.D., Ph.D, is Professor of Bioethics and Medical Humanities at the University of California, Berkeley, in the Joint Medical Program and the School of Public Health.
 As a psychiatrist with a background in philosophy, she investigates how emotions and the imagination shape healthcare decisions of clinicians and patients.

-Halpern keeps current with the digital revolution thanks to her playful, curious, eleven-year-old son, whose persuasive powers led to the creation of this website.
+Halpern keeps current with the digital revolution thanks to her teenage son, whose persuasive powers led to the creation of this website.